Halldór Laxness: 1950s

 In 1957 Halldór and his wife went on a world tour, stopping in New York City, Washington, DC, Chicago, Madison, Salt Lake City, San Francisco, Peking (Beijing), Bombay (Mumbai), Cairo, and Rome.
 "In these and other countries he was able to appear as kind of a cultural ambassador for Iceland."

 Other major accomplishments in this decade were Brekkukotsannáll, (The Fish Can Sing, 1957), and Paradísarheimt, (Paradise Reclaimed, 1960).

 Later years

 In the 1960s Laxness was very active in Icelandic theater.
 He wrote and produced plays, the most successful of which was The Pigeon Banquet (Dúfnaveislan, 1966).

 In 1968 Laxness published the "visionary novel" Kristnihald undir Jökli (Under the Glacier / Christianity at the Glacier).

 Laxness was awarded the Sonning Prize in 1969.

 In 1970 Laxness published an influential ecological essay, Hernaðurinn gegn landinu (The War Against the Land).
 In the 1970s he published what he called "essay novels": Innansveitarkronika (A Parish Chronicle, 1970) and Guðsgjafaþula (A Narration of God's Gifts, 1972).
-Neither has been translated into English.
+Guðsgjafaþula has not yet been translated into English.
 Laxness continued to write essays and memoirs into the 1980s.
 As he grew older he began to suffer from Alzheimer's disease and eventually moved into a nursing home, where he died on 8 February 1998, at the age of 95.